nashiora/Haven/README.md

 The highway is free to rotate endlessly in each direction.
 See SDVX III's April fools day chart for an example of that in action.

+- Reverse: In a reverse section the playable objects will scroll in the opposite direction, away from the camera instead of towards it.

 - Roll: The angle of the highway around the Z axis.
 This is the kind of rotation that lasers apply during gameplay.
 The charter can also control the base amount of roll applied to the highway,